masseygeoinformaticscollaboratory/quaketext/README.md

 #### extract_tags.py

-Produces the JSON outputs and some csv outputs for analysis.
+Uses the JSON output from the previous step and produces the finaltags JSON files for further processing and some csv outputs for analysis.
 Functions to check for overlapping tags and extra whitespace, the program first writes to the all workers and tag count CSV files.
 The tagcount.csv is then read from to extract only the tags that have above the minimum threshold to create a new dictionary for the finaltags.json file

 #### review_tags_for_approvalMT.py